-- Insert a new opening pick into the bottom left corner and slide it around the corner toward the left edge. - Take care cutting under the lower 2.5 inches (65 mm) of the left edge.
+- Insert a new opening pick into the bottom left corner and slide it around the corner toward the left edge. - A Take care cutting under the lower 2.5 inches (65 mm) of the left edge.
 Do not insert the opening pick more than 1/8 inches (3 mm) here.
 The display cables sit near this part of the bezel and are easily damaged.
 Once past the display cable area, do not insert the pick past the bezel. - Slide the pick along the left edge of the Surface to cut through the screen adhesive. - Leave this pick in the left edge to prevent the adhesive from resealing.

-- Reheat the iOpener and apply it to the top edge of the Surface's screen for two minutes. - instructions to avoid overheating. - A hair dryer, heat gun, or hot plate may also be used for more heat, but be careful not to overheat the Surface-the screen and internal battery are susceptible to heat damage.
+- Reheat the iOpener and apply it to the top edge of the Surface's screen for two minutes. - (i) The adhesive is thickest along this edge, and you may need to reheat and reapply the iOpener several times to get the Surface warm enough.
+Follow the iOpener instructions to avoid overheating. - A hair dryer, heat gun, or hot plate may also be used for more heat, but be careful not to overheat the Surface-the screen and internal battery are susceptible to heat damage.

 - Round the left corner with the opening pick and slide it along the top edge of the Surface.
-Stop when the pick is 2.75 inches (70 mm) away from the left edge. - (i) The next 6 inches (15 cm) of the top edge of the case is covered by the left and right antennas, which sit between the case and the screen bezel.
+Stop when the pick is 2.75 inches (70 mm) away from the left edge. - The next 6 inches (15 cm) of the top edge of the case is covered by the left and right antennas, which sit between the case and the screen bezel.
 Follow the next steps carefully to avoid damaging the antennas.